Introduction on the Serie A and fantasy football

 What are the benefits of setting up your own fantasy football contest?

-Organizing your own fantasy football contest is a lot like creating your dream league.
+Organizing your own online fantasy football contest is a lot like creating your dream league.
 The organizer gets to choose strictly the matches they want to see added to the competition.
 All of the participants will need to create their drafts using exclusively members of the squads of those clubs.

 Besides this, creating your own contest can be highly profitable.
 The organizer gets to choose the sum, expressed in XFC, of course, that they wish to have as an entry fee.
 Each of the participants will need to pay it to be admitted to the contest.
 The organizer will receive a percentage of this based on the ranking of the stadium used as a home venue.